-Following consultation at a national level, the Department of Education's advice to schools is that they should consider not opening where a Status Red weather warning related to wind is forecast to coincide with the period/s during which students and staff would be expected to be travelling to and from school.
-All decisions are made at local level by Management Boards.
+Following consultation at a national level with the Office of Emergency Planning and the management bodies for schools, the Departments of Education and Children, Equality, Disability, Integration and Youth's advice to settings is that they should consider not opening where a Status Red weather warning related to wind is forecast to coincide with the period/s during which children, students, staff or parents would be expected to be travelling to and from school or the ELC.

-Whether the school should open later in the day where an improvement to the weather is forecast is a decision which should be taken in consultation with An Garda Síochána, the local authorities, school transport services and other appropriate agencies based in the school's area.
+Whether the setting should open later in the day where an improvement to the weather is forecast is a decision, which should be taken in consultation with An Garda Síochána, the local authorities, school transport services or other appropriate agencies based in the setting's area.